Knights of the Zodiac: Saint Seiya: Part 1 (2022)

-Season 2 (2022)
+Part 2 (2024)

 Reception

-The Review Geek rated the series 3.5 out of 10; Ready Steady Cut gave a 2.5 out of 5 rating and called the show "dull and uninspiring".
-Initial backlash to the series began before it aired, when it was revealed that Shun, a male in the original manga and series, had been swapped to a female character.
+The show overall received mixed reviews.
+Initial backlash to the series began before it aired, when it was revealed that Shun, a male in the original manga and anime series, had been swapped to a female character.
 The writer of the series, Eugene Son, justified this change after thinking the Knights needed more female representation.
 He explained that while the original show had some excellent core concepts, the one thing that bothered him about it was that “the Bronze Knights with Pegasus Seiya are all dudes”.
 However, this decision received backlash from fans of the original series for a multitude of reasons.
-One example includes the complete erasure of explanation for Marin's mask.
+One example includes the complete erasure of explanation for Shaina's mask.
 The gender swap of Shun, who was the only main male character of the original series who did not fit in the stereotype of the male hero - slightly effeminate, sensitive and opposed to fighting - was seen as special interest pandering by some and reinforcing gender stereotypes by others.

+The Review Geek rated the series 3.5 out of 10.
+Ready Steady Cut gave a 2.5 out of 5 rating and called the show "dull and uninspiring".